Friedrichshafen FF.29: Operational history

-Four FF.29s were delivered to the Naval Air Service in November 1914; two of these were delivered to the newly established Naval Air Station Flanders I (Seeflugstation Flandern I, SFS I) at Zeebrugge in Occupied Belgium in early December and another was operational at the base on the island of Heligoland as well.
+Four FF.29s were delivered to the Naval Air Service in November 1914; two of these were delivered to the newly established Naval Air Station Flanders I (Seeflugstation Flandern I, SFS I) at Zeebrugge in Occupied Belgium in early December and another was operational at the base on the island of Heligoland.
 The Zeebrugge pair made their first operational maritime reconnaissance patrol off the coast of Dunkirk, France, on 14 December.
 One aircraft made the type's first reconnaissance of the English coast on 25 December; engine problems forced a emergency landing in the Thames Estuary after having flown over Gravesend, Chatham, and having dropped a pair of 5 kg bombs over Sheerness to no effect.
 The crew was able to take off again, but was soon forced to land again.
 Unable to take off because of damaged floats, the aircraft taxied across the North Sea for hours before exhausting its fuel and finally drifting ashore near German-controlled Wenduine, Belgium.
-This would not be the last FF.29 to taxi back to friendly territory.
+As the war progressed more than one FF.29 had to taxi back to friendly territory.

 Further to the northeast that same day, the Royal Navy made its third attempt to bomb the Zeppelin sheds that it believed to be near Cuxhaven.
 The aerial attack on the Zeppelin base by the aircraft of the seaplane carriers of the Harwich Force was intended to bait the German High Seas Fleet to sortie into the North Sea where they could be destroyed by the waiting Grand Fleet.
 The British had departed port earlier so that the carriers would be in a position north-east of Heligoland to hoist out their floatplanes on the morning of 25 December.
 The Germans had been alerted to the possibility of an imminent attack on their North Sea ports and were launching Zeppelins to search for any attackers that morning.
 A FF.19 on patrol spotted the Harwich Force after they had flown off their aircraft and begun to move westward and had to return to Heligoland to deliver its report since it lacked a radio.
 The base alerted L.6 via searchlight to the presence of the British ships.
 As the Zeppelin attempted to close the range on the British, the carrier Empress, the slowest of the carriers, was lagging behind.
-It was unsuccessfully attacked by a FF.19 with six 4.5 kg bombs from an altitude of about 2000 ft and then by a FF.29 from 1800 ft with two 10 kg bombs that landed closer, but failed to inflict any damage before the airship could attack.
+It was unsuccessfully attacked by a FF.19 with six 4.5 kg bombs from an altitude of about 2000 ft and then by a FF.29 from 1800 ft with two 10 kg bombs that landed closer, but failed to inflict any damage.